Nikithajinugu777/salesforce/README.md

 ## Topics Learned

-### 1. Validation Rules
+### 1.Validation Rules
+Created a validation rule on the Member object.
+Restricted users from creating members whose age is below 18 years.

+Displayed the error message:

-- Created a validation rule to ensure member age is 18 years or above.
+"Member age must be 18 years or above."

 ### 2. Before-Save Record-Triggered Flow
 - Triggered when a new Member record is created.